Create agents with Auto mode

 Attach Knowledge

-- Publish to expose the latest version to your intended audience
+- Select Save to apply your changes and expose the latest version to your intended audience.

 Best practices